luismsandoval/reading-notes/javascript.md

 - Can begin with $ and _

--Names are case sensitive (y and Y are different variables)
+- Names are case sensitive (y and Y are different variables)

--Reserved words (like JavaScript keywords) cannot be used
+- Reserved words (like JavaScript keywords) cannot be used

 ## Assignment Operator